CrypticKingJoe/FANS/README.md

+### In Development
+FANS is currently unusable at this stage in development!
+Make sure you watch this repository and check back every so often.

 # FANS - Free Avatar Networking Script

 I believe people should learn to code *for free* at an earlier age.
 Learning to maintain a website is perhaps the easiest way to get into computer programming.
 So as a result of this, I am developing an open source social avatar networking site with *no strings attached*.